trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/monitor-a-node/index.md

 ## Conclusion

 Octez Metrics gives Tezos users insight into how their node is performing, and ability to observe the overall network health.
-The best way to keep your node healthy and keep the entire Tezos network healthy is with monitoring tools to gain insite into network health.
+The best way to keep your node healthy and keep the entire Tezos network healthy is with monitoring tools to gain insight into network health.